StephenONeillStarburst/Chef-starburst/README.md

 ## Environment Setup

-Our Chef recipes have been meticulously tested within a CentOS 7 environment utilizing Docker to ensure compatibility and seamless execution.
-This guide assumes a basic understanding of Docker and CentOS 7 operations, tailored specifically for system administrators and DevOps professionals working with Starburst Enterprise.
+These Chef recipes have been tested within a CentOS 7 environment utilizing Docker to ensure compatibility and seamless execution.

 ## Recipes Overview